flyteorg/flytesnacks/cookbook/case_studies/ml_training/pima_diabetes/README.rst

 1. Gather data and split it into training and validation sets
 2. Fit the actual model
 3. Run a set of predictions on the validation set.
 The function is designed to be more generic, it can be used to simply predict given a set of observations (dataset)
-4. Calculate the accuracy metric for the predictions
+4. Calculate the accuracy score for the predictions

 Takeaways